Last updated on February 27th, 2023

 London is arguably the greatest literary city in the world, and there is nothing better than losing yourself in the stacks and shelves of the capital’s bookshops.
 Sadly, lockdown and social distancing have thrown an economic spanner in the works for our capital’s booksellers.
-But fret not book lovers, here are some of London’s best independent bookshops from which you can buy this Christmas – online, or with a simple click and collect.
+But fret not book lovers, here are some of London’s best independent bookshops from which you can buy – online, or with a simple click and collect.

 Discover some of the best independent bookshops in London